thapmi/SpringBoot-Project-/SpringBoot_Project-main/README.md

 # SpringBoot_Project

 ### Overview
-This project is a full-stack web application built with Spring Boot.
+This project is a server side full stack web application built with Spring Boot.
 It provides a user to efficiently manage employee records where users can add, delete, and modify records for enhanced workforce management—operations on employee data.
 The application follows the MVC (Model-View-Controller) architecture and includes both front-end and back-end components.

 ### Features
 Worforce Management